 - Details of the SSP qualifying days when an employee could not work

-- National Insurance numbers of all employees who you have paid SSP to
+- National Insurance numbers of all employees who you've paid SSP to

-You’ll have to keep these records for at least 3 years following your claim.
+You’ll have to keep these records for at least three years following your claim.

 Back to Dealer Resource Hub